ImAwsumm/learning-c/window/README.md

 # Gtk Window with Buttons and Dynamic Text

+I am currently working on making a gui calcultor and this is my basis for it.

 A simple GTK application in C that creates a window with two buttons: one to display text when clicked and another to close the window.

 ## Features: